ll4866/ll4866.github.io/_posts/2025-02-19-extra-credit.md

 ## Course Connection:

-This event ties directly to Intro to DAAH, particularly our discussions on what information should and should not be shared with AI tools like ChatGPT.
-In class, we explored how data is recorded, processed, and the ethical implications of sharing information online.
-The event reinforced these ideas by showing how even anonymized data can be cross-referenced with external sources to expose private information.

-Additionally, we discussed responsible AI use and the risks of improper data handling.
-If AI models train on datasets that are not properly anonymized, they can inadvertently expose sensitive details.
-This underscores the importance of carefully managing structured data before sharing or processing it through AI tools.
+This event directly ties into what we’ve been discussing in **Digital Approaches in the Arts and Humanities (DAAH)**—especially the challenges of working with data ethically and effectively.

+1. **Data, AI, and Ethical Considerations**
+In class, we’ve explored how data is collected, processed, and shared, particularly with AI tools like ChatGPT.
+This event showed how even when data is anonymized, there’s still a risk of reidentification.
+This reinforces the importance of data ethics and the need to be mindful of how information is handled.

+2. **Computational Complexity and Digital Humanities** We read Berry and Fagerjord’s *“On the Way to Computational Thinking,”* which talks about the challenges of working with large datasets.
+This event built on that idea, showing how balancing privacy and data usefulness is a complex problem—not just in anonymization but in digital humanities research in general.

+3. **Text Analysis and Data Privacy**
+In Rockwell and Sinclair’s *“The Measured Words,”* we discussed how computational tools analyze large text datasets.
+But as this event showed, privacy risks don’t disappear just because data is stripped of names—attackers can still use patterns and external sources to reidentify individuals.

+4. **AI, Large Language Models, and Privacy Risks** The discussion on data linkage and reidentification connects to our conversations about LLMs and AI ethics.
+We’ve talked about how AI models are trained on massive datasets—this event made it clear that anonymized data isn’t always as private as it seems, which is a key consideration when using or contributing to AI-driven projects.

 ## Personal Reflection:

+> Honestly, I didn’t understand much during the event itself.
+The concepts were technical and overwhelming, and at times, it felt like I was just trying to keep up.
+However, after going through the screenshots of the slides I took, I was able to piece together a rough understanding of what was discussed.
+Seeing the key points visually helped me make connections to what we've covered in class, like data ethics and the difficulties of handling large datasets.
+One thing that really stood out was how anonymized data isn’t necessarily safe.
+I used to assume that removing names and personal details was enough to protect privacy, but this event highlighted how attackers can still reidentify individuals using external data sources.
+The case study on incomplete anonymization really drove this home—it was surprising to see how even small bits of data can be linked together to expose someone’s identity.
-> This event helped me better understand how anonymization works and the risks associated with data privacy.
-Moving forward, I plan to apply these insights in several ways:
+Going forward, I want to apply these insights in different ways:
-In Future Classes: I will pay closer attention to how data anonymization impacts research and ensure any datasets I use are properly deidentified.
+* **In Future Classes:**I’ll be more skeptical about the datasets we use in research, making sure privacy concerns are actually addressed rather than just assuming anonymization is sufficient.
-In Capstone Projects: If I work with survey or demographic data, I will explore sampling techniques and penetration testing to assess privacy risks before publishing findings.
+* **In Capstone Projects:** If I work with survey or demographic data, I’ll explore different anonymization methods beyond k-anonymity—like sampling or differential privacy—to better evaluate how secure the data really is.
-In Professional Work: If my career involves data collection or AI, I will prioritize ethical data management to prevent privacy breaches.
+* **In Professional Work:** If I end up working in data collection, AI, or research, I’ll prioritize ethical data management to avoid potential privacy risks.
+This event made me realize that data security isn’t just an academic issue—it has real-world consequences.
+Something I’m still thinking about is how to balance privacy with data utility.
+The event made it clear that stronger anonymization can mean losing important details in a dataset.
+But if we strip too much away, do we risk making the data useless?
+And if we keep too much, are we sacrificing privacy?
+These are questions that seem more and more relevant as data-driven technologies continue to advance.
-This event highlighted the difficulty of balancing privacy with data usability.
-As data sharing increases, understanding and applying effective anonymization techniques will be essential for maintaining security in research and professional fields.
+Overall, this event reinforced that privacy is an ongoing challenge.
+As technology evolves, so do the methods for reidentification, meaning that anonymization strategies need to keep up.
+Understanding and applying better anonymization techniques will be crucial—not just for research, but for maintaining security in a world where data is constantly being collected, shared, and analyzed.